-Although very rare, Metformin can lead to serious condition called lactic acidosis.
-This condition is common in PCOS women who are also diabetic.
+One of the rare side effects of Metformin for PCOS is a serious condition called lactic acidosis.
+This condition is common in PCOS patients who are also diabetic.
 This is a life-threatening condition where lactic acid accumulates in the blood and reaches dangerous levels.

 Metformin interferes with the way in which our bodies process certain vital nutrients, like vitamin B12.
 Many of the side effects and complications of Metformin are due to the loss of these nutrients from the body.

 Metformin is available as a pill or liquid.
-Significant responses are not observed at less than 1000 mg metformin dosage for PCOS.
-Doctors usually start you off with a single dose of 500 mg with your largest meal.
+Significant responses are not observed at a dosage of less than 1000 mg.
+Doctors usually start off with metformin for PCOS with a single dose of 500 mg with your largest meal.
 This is to avoid digestive issues.

 An extended-release version of the pill is also available.
 You have to take it once a day.
 It is long acting and will keep on releasing a constant amount of metformin in your body.

-Do not take Metformin if you have a liver of kidney problem.
+Do not take metformin for PCOS if you have a liver of kidney problem.
 Drink enough water to keep yourself hydrated while you are on Metformin.
 Also, if you’re on Metformin, you should be cautious while drinking alcohol.
 Both Metformin and alcohol put stress on liver, therefore limit your drinking if you’re on this drug.

 Metformin For PCOS: Final Thoughts

-Remember, Metformin is prescribed for PCOS because of its ability to deal with insulin resistance.
+Remember, Metformin for PCOS is prescribed because of the drug’s ability to deal with insulin resistance.
 However, there are other holistic ways to improve insulin resistance.
 A combination of diet, lifestyle changes, stress management and regular exercise can help in improving your body’s sensitivity towards insulin.
 This improvement will go a long way in dealing with the symptoms of PCOS and eventually reversing the condition.